 5. Suppress negative search results with reputation management

 Reputation management is often the only way to effectively remove unwanted content from the first page of your search results.
 Unfortunately, people often confuse ORM and SEO due to complex pricing models and a general lack of transparency in the industry.

 To put it simply, ORM companies don’t use negative SEO or hacking attacks to suppress unwanted search results.
-Instead, we create preferred content and then promote it through SEO which repositions undesirable links.
+Instead, we create preferred content and then promote it by understanding how SEO works.
 You can learn more about the process from this article: how to push down negative search results.

 When it’s possible

 It’s always possible to remove unwanted search results from Google’s first page if you work with the right reputation management company.
 However, some content — such as a high-profile story on an authoritative website — is much more difficult to move.

 In those scenarios, it’s vital to avoid low-budget firms that cut corners and outsource projects to untrusted freelancers.
 Those businesses introduce massive risk to high-profile individuals and Fortune 500 companies.
 Instead, partner with a company like us who understands risk and remains in compliance with Google’s guidelines.